 The astronomers apply their method to seventy young, low mass stellar clusters observed by the Spitzer Space Telescope’s Infrared Array Camera, and derive their physical properties.
 Their results are in excellent agreement with general expectations for the distribution of stellar masses.
 They also find several unexpected preliminary results, including a relationship between the total mass of the cluster and the mass of its largest member.
 The team plans to extend the wavelength ranges included in their SED analysis and to increase the number of clusters analyzed.

-Publication: “Unraveling the Spectral Energy Distributions of Clustered YSOs,” J. Rafael Martinez-Galarza, Pavlos Protopapas, Howard A. Smith, and Esteban F. E. Morales, ApJ (in press) 2018.
+Reference: “Unraveling the Spectral Energy Distributions of Clustered YSOs” J. Rafael Martinez-Galarza, Pavlos Protopapas, Howard A. Smith, and Esteban F. E. Morales, The Astrophysical Journal.